The kind of ʻukulele strings that you put on your instrument can affect the sound of the music you play and the feel of your uke.

 Make sure to cover your broad bases before you start fine tuning your search.

-It really amazes me when people talk all about trying strings and how many tens of different sets they’ve used, but somehow never put fluorocarbon or Nylgut on their ʻukulele!!!
-Seems like a no-brainer to me.
+It really amazes me when people talk all about trying strings and how many tens of different sets they’ve used, but somehow have never put fluorocarbon or Nylgut on their ʻukulele!!!

 There’s a much bigger difference between string types than string brands of the same type.
 I would be sure to try: Nylon, Nylgut, and fluorocarbon paired with wound and un-wound low strings first – before comparing anything that’s remotely similar.